Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 - Local Law Firms and Mediators: Many Pennsylvania-based attorneys provide arbitration and mediation services tailored to small businesses.

-- Community Business Associations: Organizations that facilitate dispute resolution workshops and connect businesses to arbitrators familiar with local dynamics.
+- Community Business Associations: Organizations that facilitate dispute resolution workshops and connect businesses to arbitrators familiar at a local employer.

 - Arbitration Centers: Designated venues or institutions specifically established to handle arbitration cases, often affiliated with state or regional bar associations.